Turner's House in Twickenham

 In 1826 Turner sold Sandycombe Lodge to his nearest neighbour, Joseph Todd, the owner of Twickenham Park.
 Todd enlarged the little villa and it was rented out, then sold many times over the next 100 years.
 From the 1880s onwards, the large grounds diminished as a new suburb, St Margaret’s, grew up around the railway station.

 In World War ll Sandycombe became a ‘shadow factory’, where airmen’s goggles were made.
 The use of heavy sewing machines damaged the house badly and it was in a very poor state when in 1947 it was bought by Professor Harold Livermore and his wife Ann.
-They were careful custodians of the house and its precious heritage, and well-informed collectors of art relating to Turner and his time (link to catalogue of collection).
+They were careful custodians of the house and its precious heritage, and well-informed collectors of art relating to Turner and his time.
 In the 1950s they secured Grade II* listing for the building.
 Professor Livermore set up The Sandycombe Lodge Trust, now Turner’s House Trust, in 2005 and on his death at the age of 95 in 2010, the Trust became the owner of Sandycombe.

 An important decision had to be made early on.
 Would we retain the house as it stood, or would we remove the additions of upper rooms and extensions that had been added to Turner’s own design?
 We chose to return to Turner’s intentions, drawing on the evidence of his own later sketches (Tate Britain Turner Bequest D08966 TB CXXVll 2), the drawing of c.1814 by William Havell, and the evidence already visible in the building itself.